 The general consensus being, at the time, that married women were sexually active and more likely to start families, and so their right to birth control wasn’t questioned.
 A single woman, however, shouldn’t be sexually active if she isn’t married and certainly shouldn’t be planning to have a child alone.
 So why should she need a prescription for a convenient, safe, effective method of birth control?
 For single women, the IUD was a less than ideal choice, as copper IUD’s came under fire for their risks of blood loss and intense cramping.

 In 1970, women using The Pill questioned it’s safety, resulting in changes to the formula.
 But it was still not until 1972 that single women, defined as having never been married, were afforded the same rights as their married counterparts.
 Being single and seeking birth control, however, was still frowned upon, complicating the process further.
-Often seen as promiscuous or reckless, single women might have had access to birth control, but getting it posed another group of hoops to jump through, primarily in the form of judgment about nonmarried sexual escapades.
+Often assumed to be promiscuous or reckless, single women might have had access to birth control in theory but it wasn’t always easy to obtain.
 Not until the 1980s were single and married women treated equally in regard to contraceptives.

 Prior to the new millennia, a woman’s doctor, quite often a man, was the single source for prescribed birth control.
 Today’s women have many options for obtaining contraceptives of all types from the mini pill to the patch.
 As women’s rights have evolved, so has the need to hear them out on issues such as their reproductive health.
 It shouldn’t take 20 years following a drug’s approval for all women, married or otherwise, to have a right to access it.